 Data retrieved from Moody’s Analytics and adjusted by New York Fed staff.

-For an introduction, check out Deitz and Hastings, “Just Released: New Regional Employment Data Now Available,” Liberty Street Economics, June 24, 2019.
+Past blog analysis offers several examples of how early benchmark estimates typically foretell later official data revisions.
+See Deitz and Hastings, “Just Released: New Regional Employment Data Now Available,” Liberty Street Economics, June 24, 2019.

 Our Regional Employment Trends web feature tracks payroll employment at the state level and for metro areas in the Federal Reserve’s Second District utilizing these early benchmarked estimates.
 Data can be viewed in levels, or as indexes, for ease of comparison across places.